-The Apprenticeship levy is a tax that will support the government’s pledge to create three million Apprenticeship starts by 2020.
+The Apprenticeship levy is a tax that supports the government’s pledge to create three million Apprenticeship starts by 2020.

 Apprenticeship Levy Payer